Raphaël Salem: Biography

-In the spring of 1939 Salem collaborated with the brilliant young Polish mathematician Józef Marcinkiewicz, where he continued to write mathematics papers while still working for the bank.
+In the spring of 1939, Salem collaborated with the young Polish mathematician Józef Marcinkiewicz, and he continued to write mathematics papers while working for the bank.
 With a deteriorating political situation in France and the beginning of World War II in September 1939, Salem was called up for military duty.
 He was attached to the Deuxième Bureau of the General Staff of the French Army.
-He was sent to England to assist the Head of the Franco-British Coordination Committee but he was demobilised in June 1940.
+He was sent to England to assist the Head of the Franco-British Coordination Committee and then demobilised in June 1940.
 Salem left England in the autumn of 1940 and emigrated to the United States where he settled in Cambridge, Massachusetts.
 In 1941, he was appointed as a lecturer in mathematics at MIT, where he was rapidly promoted and became an assistant and associate professor.
-In 1958 he was appointed as Professor at the Sorbonne and lived in Paris until his death in 1963.
+In 1958, he was appointed as Professor at the Sorbonne and lived in Paris until his death in 1963.
 In 1967, Éditions Hermann published Salem's Oeuvres mathématiques, edited by his collaborators Antoni Zygmund and Jean-Pierre Kahane.
-After Salem's death his widow established the Salem Prize, an international prize given to young researchers for outstanding contributions to Fourier series.
+After Salem's death, his widow established the Salem Prize, an international prize given to young researchers for outstanding contributions to Fourier series.

 Personal

 In 1923 Salem married a young woman named Adriana and the couple had three children: a daughter and two sons.
 His father died in Paris in 1940 while his mother, his sister, his sister's husband, and his sister's son, were all arrested and deported to a Nazi concentration camp where they all died.
 Salem's older son survived the war and he enlisted in the free French Forces and took part in Allied landings in the South of France in 1944.
 By this time his surviving family had managed to escape from France and they relocated to Canada.

-Aside from his interest of mathematics, Salem also loved music and playing the violin, preferring to play in quartets.
-He was also interested in the arts and literature.
-He also enjoyed sports, especially skiing and horseback riding.
+Along with his interest in mathematics, Salem also loved music and playing the violin, preferring to play in quartets.
+He was also interested in the arts and literature; he enjoyed sports, especially skiing and horseback riding.